skit-ai/speech-to-intent-dataset/datasheet.md

 Q8) Are there any errors, sources of noise, or redundancies in the dataset?

 Ans.
-There could be background or channel noise present in the dataset, because the data was generated through telephone calls.
+There could be channel noise present in the dataset, because the data was generated through telephone calls.
+However, background noise will not be as prevalent as in real-world scenarios, since these telephone calls were made in a semi-controlled environment.

 Q9) Other comments.

 Ans.
 Speakers were responsible for generating variations in utterances, using the `template` field as a guide.
-So, there could be some unintentional overlap across utterances.
+So, there could be some unintentional overlap across the content of utterances.

 ## Collection Process

 Q10) How was the data associated with each instance acquired ?

 Ans.
-Members of the (internal) Operation team generated each utterance using the associated `template` field as a guide, and injecting their own variations into speech.
+Members of the (internal) Operation team generated each utterance - using the associated `template` field as a guide, and injecting their own variations into the speech utterance.

 Q11) Who was involved in the data collection process and how were they compensated ?